thisishisham1/i_care/README.md

 ![Healthcare Meme]([https://i.imgflip.com/1ot1xo.jpg](https://i.pinimg.com/564x/5d/b3/9a/5db39a62302a7afc62f6f5e32d651b24.jpg))

+## 🏛️ Design Pattern

+This project follows the Model-View-ViewModel (MVVM) design pattern.
+The MVVM pattern allows separate the development of the graphical user interface from the business logic or back-end logic (the data model).
+The view model of MVVM is responsible for exposing the data objects from the model in such a way that those objects are easily managed and presented.

 ## 🌟 Features

 - **🏠 Home Screen**: The main entry point of the application displaying various service categories.